robertjdellinger/robertjdellinger-cv/README.md

 ---
 # *Curriculum Vitae of Robert J. Dellinger*
 ---
+# This is a test edit for auto-commit on R exit
 This repository contains the latest version of my **Curriculum Vitae (CV)**, detailing my academic background, research experience, publications, and professional achievements.
 - This repository is **publicly available** for transparency and sharing my academic CV.
 - The CV is periodically updated to reflect new research, publications, and experiences.